aratare-jp/kirke/README.md

           :predicate :contains

           ;; The value to be validated against.
 Type coercion is used here between different types.
-For explicit ;; conversion, simply use a vector with the desired type.
+For explicit ;; conversion, use a vector with the desired type.
 So this...
           :value "meme"
-          ;; is the same as...
+          ;; can be written as...
-          [:value "name" :as "String"]
+          :value {
+            :data "meme"
+            :type "String"
+          }
         }
       }
     ]